thomas0306/mms-code-challenge/Requirements/EPIC.md

 ### Functional Requirements
 - An order has 4 regular states: Created, Paid, In Fulfillment, and Closed.
 - Created
-  - it is triggered by a REST endpoint which accepts a basket of items of your choice.
+  - it is triggered by a REST endpoint which accepts a basket of items of your choice. // done
   - This creation process should ensure same requirements for an order to be accepted.
+(Validation???)
 - Paid
   - a REST endpoint which confirms the order as paid.
 - In fulfillment